Hoalq-0026/HorizontalScrollSelector/README.md

 It takes in a `List<View>` and if the `View` implements `Checkable`, the `Selector` will take this into account.
 Selecting is possible by either tapping an item or by swiping and centering an item.

+##Disclaimer

+This is an old project, and the way it works it not nice.
+It works and you are free to use it, but it would be better to create something similar using an Adapter, or a RecyclerView with a custom LayoutManager based on the horizontal linear layout manager.

+In short: Use at your own risk :-)

 #Usage

 *For a working example, check the sample module*